BRTHrepo/JsonToolboxWebApp/README.md

 ### 5. JavaScript Object Null Handling
 - Ensures that `null` values are not misclassified as objects during traversal.
 - Added explicit checks to correctly identify and process `null` values at all recursive levels.

+### 6. Key Filter Search Feature

+ Overview
+The Key Filter Search feature allows users to filter the comparison results by entering a specific key.
+If a key is provided, the application will display only the comparison results related to that key.
+This functionality ensures a more focused analysis of JSON differences.

+ How It Works
+1. Enter a key in the "Search by Key" input field.
+2. The results will dynamically update to show only entries matching the provided key.
+3. If no key is entered, the default filtering (e.g., "Same", "Different", or "All") will apply.

+ Example Use Case
+- **Scenario**: You have two large JSON files and want to compare only the values associated with the key `ticketTypes`.
+- **Steps**:
+   1. Enter `ticketTypes` in the search field.
+   2. View the filtered results showing only differences or similarities for `ticketTypes`.

+ Notes
+- The search is case-sensitive.
+- If the key does not exist in either of the JSON files, no results will be displayed.

 ## File Structure